Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Methods

-An adaptive Runge-Kutta method is used to update $\delta$ and $\psi$ with variable time steps $\Delta t$, as in previous work \cite{erickson2014efficient,allison2018earthquake}.
+Here we explain the time-stepping method.
+An adaptive Runge-Kutta method is used to update $\delta$ and $\psi$ with variable time steps $\Delta t$, as in previous work\cite{erickson2014efficient,allison2018earthquake}.
 The difference here is that we must simultaneously solve the pore pressure diffusion and permeability evolution equations to update $p$, $k^*$, and $k$.
 This is done using operator splitting at the Runge-Kutta stage level, with backward Euler used for the pore pressure diffusion equation.
 More details are provided below, with the algorithm explained using forward Euler instead of the explicit Runge-Kutta method for simplicity.

 All dependent variables ($\delta, \psi, p, k^*$, $k$) are known at time $t$.
 Then we update from time $t$ to $t+\Delta t$ following the procedure below: \begin{enumerate} \item Solve the equilibrium equation (\ref{eqn:equilibrium}) for $u(t)$ and calculate $\sigma_{xy}^{qs}(t)$ on the fault. \item Solve (\ref{eqn:qusi-dynamic}) for velocity $V(t)$ using $p(t)$ when evaluating fault strength. \item Update $\psi(t +\Delta t)$, $\delta(t + \Delta t)$, and $k^*(t+ \Delta t)$ explicitly, e.g.,